State Tax Relief

 Unlike the IRS, each state is limited to a finite annual budget that relies 100% on tax revenue.
 If they don’t collect the taxes, they literally can’t pave roads or pay for schools.
 The IRS, however, is actually an arm of the U.S Department of Treasury which literally has the power to print money.
 A state government does not, making them more desperate and aggressive to collect.

-If you have a state tax debt or even a bank levy or wage garnishment, seeking professional guidance from a licensed tax professional is a wise first step to getting it fixed.
-Tax negotiations are a very poor “do it yourself” project, and penalties and interest rack up faster than the worst credit card.
+If you have a state tax liability or even a bank levy or wage garnishment, seeking professional guidance from a licensed tax professional is a wise first step to getting it fixed.
+Tax negotiations are a bad “do it yourself” project, and penalties and interest rack up faster than the worst credit card.